What is liver cancer?

 Cancer is when abnormal cells start to divide and grow in an uncontrolled way.
 The cells can eventually grow into surrounding tissues or organs, and may spread to other areas of the body.

-Primary liver cancer is an uncommon cancer in the UK.
-It is more common to have cancer that has spread to the liver from somewhere else in your body.
-This is called secondary liver cancer.
+Primary liver cancer is different to cancer that spreads to your liver from somewhere else in your body.
+This is called secondary liver cancer or liver metastases.

 The liver